CaptorAB/.github/profile/README.md

 ## Tech-Driven Approach

-We develop and maintain the majority of our technology stack in-house, empowering our portfolio managers with best-in-class tools and streamlined processes for efficient, cost-effective fund management.
+We develop and maintain the majority of our technology stack in-house, empowering our portfolio managers with best-in-class tools and streamlined processes for efficient investment management.

 ---